DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Data Collection Details

 \item \textbf{Human Correction:} Using the generated references as a guide, our annotators manually revised and corrected a subset of 200 of the original hallucinated captions.
 This step ensured that the final corrected captions were factually aligned with the image content. \end{enumerate}

-Each finalized instance in the \DFOIL{} dataset comprises three key components: 1) the original caption containing hallucinations, 2) the corrected hallucination-free version of the hallucinated caption, and 3) the hallucination-free reference description generated by \GPTFourOne{}.
+Each finalised instance in the \DFOIL{} dataset comprises three key components: 1) the original caption containing hallucinations, 2) the corrected hallucination-free version of the hallucinated caption, and 3) the hallucination-free reference description generated by \GPTFourOne{}.